scloud19/SECipedia/AWS/client_considerations.md

 RDS
   If using a mySQL db, should the client use Amazons MySQL compatible Aurora DB engine?
 What are the costs/benefits?

   What are the memory and processor requirements?
     Use this to inform: http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html

   Aurora
+    If migrating data into Aurora, see the migrating_data doc in the Aurora directory (in my notes)

     Differences between AWS RDS Aurora and RDS for MySQL See the end table in http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Aurora.html